matteobaglini/death-by-primitive-obsession/PITCHME.md

-# Death from a thousand wounds
+# Death from a thousand cuts
 The victim is your code and the murder weapon is the Primitive Obsession

 ---